aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/08-submit-mnp-job.md

 tags : ["configuration", "vpc", "subnet", "iam", "pem"]
 ---

-In this section, we will submit a MNP job through the AWS Batch console.
-The different underlying steps that occur behind the scenes are explained in the first section.
-Subsequenty, we will ssh into the master node and then submit several commands to test the NCCL backends, Distributed training on single node and multiple nodes with Deep Speed.
+In this section
+- Submit a MNP job (2 nodes) through the AWS Batch console
+- SSH into the master container and verify the communication in the cluster
+- Validate the NCCL communication between the containers
+- Deepspeed training on a single node
+- Launch Multi Node Deep Speed training with Mistral

 ### High Level MNP Job Setup